When it comes to cybersecurity, you don’t want any surprises.

 These sensors are a separate hardware component that you install in your IT stack.

-This sensor costs more than a virtual sensor; however, it provides an option for businesses that don’t have enough hypervisor space for the virtual alternative.
+This sensor costs more than a virtual sensor; however, it provides an option for businesses that don’t have enough hypervisor space for the virtual alternative or have a high volume of security logs.

 Physical sensors come with three options: one for businesses with fewer than 100 devices, one for businesses with fewer than 1,000 devices, and another for businesses with fewer than 10,000 devices.